Three people wounded in stabbing attack in The Hague

 Three people were wounded Friday night during a stabbing attack in a shopping district crowded with bargain hunters in The Hague, Dutch police said.

+Police spokeswoman Marije Kuiper told The Associated Press in a telephone interview that it was still too early to say whether a terror motive was to blame for the attack.

+All three victims are minors, officials said.
+They were treated and released from the hospital Friday night, police said.

-First responders from the city's emergency services unit rushed to the scene in the Grote Markt district of the historic city, said police, who first reported the incident at about 8:20 p.m., local time.
+First responders from the city's emergency services unit rushed to the scene in the Grote Markt district of the historic city, said police, who first reported the incident about 8:20 p.m.

 The attacker appeared to be a man wearing a gray jogging suit, between the ages of 45 and 50, police said.
 The neighborhood was busy with Black Friday shoppers.